Fluctuation theorem for spin transport at insulating ferromagnetic junctions: Derivation of Fluctuation Theorem

 \section{Derivation of Fluctuation Theorem}

-In this section, we derive the fluctuation theorem following the notation of Refs.~\citeonline{Esposito2009,Wang2015}.
+In this section, we derive the fluctuation theorem following the notation of Refs.~\onlinecite{Esposito2009,Wang2015}.
 We assume that the interfacial exchange coupling is switched off for $t \le 0$ so that the initial states of the NM and FI are in thermal equilibrium with the same temperature.
 We denote the density matrix at thermal equilibrium at $t=0$ as $\hat{\rho}_0(\mu_s)$.
 To express the thermal average, we prepare a complete set of eigenstates for the entire system, as $\ket{\alpha} = \ket{s_z,i} \otimes \ket{j}$, where $\ket{s_z,i}$ is the $i$-th eigen wavefunction of $H_{\rm NM}$ in a sector specified by $s_z$ and $\ket{j}$ is the $j$-th eigen wavefunction of $H_{\rm FI}$.
-After the interfacial exchange coupling $H_{\rm int}$ is switched on at $t=0$, we consider the time evolution of the system during $0 \le t \le \tau$ and measure the amount of spin $\Delta s$ transferred from the NM to the FI by making a projection measurement at $t=\tau$.
+After the interfacial exchange coupling $H_{\rm int}$ is switched on at $t=0$, we consider the time evolution of the system during $0 \le t \le \tau$ and measure the change of spin $\Delta s$ in the NM by making a projection measurement at $t=\tau$.
 We prepare another complete set of eigenstates for measurement at $t=\tau$, as $\ket{\alpha'} = \ket{s_z',i'} \otimes \ket{j'}$.

 The probability function for $\Delta s$ is calculated as

 where $H({\bm M})=H_{\rm NM}+H_{\rm FI}({\bm M})+H_{\rm int}$ The initial density matrix $\hat{\rho}_0(\mu_s)$ is described as

 where $E_{s_z,i}$ and $E_j$ are the eigen energies of $H_{{\rm NM},0}$ and $H_{{\rm FI}}$, respectively, $\beta=1/(k_{\rm B}T)$ is the inverse temperature, and $Z_0={\rm Tr}\, [\hat{\rho}_0(\mu_s)]$ is a partition function.